* This is the Consumer Version. *

 Posttraumatic Stress Disorder (PTSD)

-Experiencing or witnessing traumatic events that threaten death or serious injury can affect people long after the experience is over.
+Traumatic events that threaten death or serious injury can affect people long after the experience is over.
+People may experience the event directly (for example, when people are seriously injured) or indirectly (for example, when people witness a murder or learn that close family members or friends have experienced a traumatic event).
 Intense fear, helplessness, or horror experienced during the traumatic event can haunt them.

 Events that can lead to posttraumatic stress disorder include the following:

 Posttraumatic stress disorder affects almost 9% of people sometime during their life, including childhood (see page Acute and Posttraumatic Stress Disorders in Children and Adolescents).
 About 4% have it during any 12-month period.
 Many people who undergo or witness traumatic events, such as combat veterans and victims of rape or other violent acts, develop posttraumatic stress disorder.

 Posttraumatic stress disorder lasts for more than 1 month.
 It may be a continuation of acute stress disorder or develop separately up to 6 months after the event.